vboyev-MSFT/defender-docs/defender-endpoint/address-unwanted-behaviors-mde.md

 - **Poor performance**: Applications experience performance issues when certain features of Defender for Endpoint are enabled
 - **Application incompatibility**: Applications don't function properly when certain features of Defender for Endpoint are enabled

-This article describes these types of unwanted behaviors and how to address them.
+This article describes how to address these types of unwanted behaviors and includes some example scenarios.

 ## How to address an unwanted behavior in Defender for Endpoint